Dynamics of a compressible gas injected into a confined porous layer: Discussion

-The pressure scale (\ref{eq:pi2scales})$_1$ is given by the geometric mean of the viscous pressure drop along the liquid-filled channel and the compressible pressure scale $\rho_{g0}c^2$.
-The breakthrough time scale (\ref{eq:pi2scales})$_2$ emerges from a leading-order balance between gas compressibility and viscous dissipation in both the liquid and gas.
-The shorter pressure rise time (\ref{eq:pi2scales})$_3$ is determined by all physical effects in the model.
-The scales (\ref{eq:pi2scales}) show how, for a more compressible gas (with smaller $c^2$), the pressure required to displace the liquid falls but the time taken to deliver the gas rises.
+The corresponding dimensional scales in region $\Pi_2$ of figure~\ref{fig:overview}, when compressible effects become significant, are The pressure scale (\mainref{eq:pi2scales}{4.3}$a$) is given by the geometric mean of the viscous pressure drop along the liquid-filled channel and the compressible pressure scale $\rho_{g0}c^2$.
+The breakthrough time scale (\mainref{eq:pi2scales}{4.3}$b$) emerges from a leading-order balance between gas compressibility and viscous dissipation in both the liquid and gas.
+The shorter pressure rise time (\mainref{eq:pi2scales}{4.3}$c$) is determined by all physical effects in the model.
+The scales (\mainref{eq:pi2scales}{4.3}$a,b,c$) show how, for a more compressible gas (with smaller $c^2$), the pressure required to displace the liquid falls but the time taken to deliver the gas rises.
 As demonstrated in (\ref{eq:InMas}), the breakthrough time determines the mass of gas delivered when the source injection is steady, via $q t_b^*$.

-In region $\Pi_3$ (the green region in the parameter map, figure~\ref{fig:overview}; Appendix~\ref{app:verylowviscosity}), the dimensional scales simplify to

-The pressure scale is independent of the liquid viscosity but now depends on buoyancy: this is because the very thin gas layer displaces the liquid by slightly depressing it, overcoming hydrostatic pressure rather than displacing a large column of liquid along the channel against viscous resistance.
+In region $\Pi_3$ (the green region in the parameter map, figure~\ref{fig:overview}; Appendix~\ref{app:verylowviscosity}), the dimensional scales simplify to The pressure scale is independent of the liquid viscosity but now depends on buoyancy: this is because the very thin gas layer displaces the liquid by slightly depressing it, overcoming hydrostatic pressure rather than displacing a large column of liquid along the channel against viscous resistance.
 The timescales for breakthrough and pressure rise are governed by the source-driven transit time, modulated by compressibility and buoyancy effects.
 Here we have taken the initial bubble length $L_0$ to be order unity.
 If instead we let $L_0 \rightarrow 0 $ the dimensionless scales become $P \sim (\mathcal{L}^2/ \zeta L_0)^{1/2}$, $t_b \sim (\zeta \mathcal{L}^2 L_0)^{1/2}$, showing how the pressure scale increases for a smaller initial bubble and the breakthrough time decreases; the scale for the breakthrough time is consistent with (\ref{eq:xulv}).
-The final region, $\Pi_4$ in figure~\ref{fig:overview} (Appendix~\ref{app:verylowviscosity}), shares the pressure scale of region $\Pi_1$ (\ref{eq:pi1scales})$_1$ and the timescale of region $\Pi_3$ (\ref{eq:pi3scales})$_2$.
+The final region, $\Pi_4$ in figure~\ref{fig:overview} (Appendix~\ref{app:verylowviscosity}), shares the pressure scale of region $\Pi_1$ (\mainref{eq:pi1scales}{4.4}$a$) and the timescale of region $\Pi_3$ (\mainref{eq:pi3scales}{4.4}$b$).